2025 YB Who Is Being Served Image

 Baby TALK

 Baby TALK is a family engagement model built upon infant-mental health principles to provide a framework for intentional and individualized engagement with families.
 The Baby TALK mission is to positively impact child development and nurture healthy and responsive relationships during the early, critical years.
-Family engagement programs and professionals build strong relationships with families to come alongside them in support of healthy development, nurturing family-child relationships, and family well-being and growth.
+Family engagement programs and professionals build strong relationships with families to support healthy child development, nurturing family-child relationships, and family well-being and growth.
+Baby TALK’s philosophy emphasizes working alongside families and valuing them as experts on their children.

 What is the model’s approach to providing home visiting services?